openshift/installer/docs/user/azure/install_upi.md

 ```

 **Optional:** it's possible to choose any other name for the Infra ID and/or the resource group, but in that case some adjustments in manifests are needed.
 A Python script is provided to help with these adjustments.
-Export the `INFRA_ID` and the `RESOURCE_GROUP` environment variables with the desired names and invoke
+Export the `INFRA_ID` and the `RESOURCE_GROUP` environment variables with the desired names, copy the
-the script with:
+[`setup-manifests.py`](../../../upi/azure/setup-manifests.py) script locally and invoke it with:

 ```sh
 python3 setup-manifests.py $RESOURCE_GROUP $INFRA_ID